Garden Route Guided Tours

 When you hit Plettenberg Bay, you’ll know it’s time to kick back and spend some time on the beach.
 The pristine, white sand and clear, azure water will have you spending hours next to the waves, just lazing, or trying your hand at surfing.

-The historic town of George is nestled into the foot of the magnificent Outeniqua Mountain Range, surrounded by beautiful scenery.
+The historic town of George nestles snugly in the foot of the magnificent Outeniqua Mountain Range, surrounded by beautiful scenery.
 George is one of the largest towns of the Garden Route but it does not scrimp on charm and beauty.

-The town centre is sophisticated, with a mall and all commercial amenities, but the wide streets and tranquil ambience make sure its attraction stays intact.
+Sophistication reigns in the town centre with a mall and all commercial amenities, but the wide streets and tranquil ambience make sure its attraction stays intact.
 Lovely shops, restaurants, outdoor cafes with mountain views, theatres and cinemas cater to all different tastes.

 There are historical landmarks, excellent golfing facilities and stunning beaches and bays just outside of town, including Victoria Bay, known for its perfect surfing waves, great fishing and whale and dolphin sighting.